Kuramoto meets Koopman: Constants of motion, symmetries, and network motifs: Symmetry-generated constants of motion

+Finding a symmetry then amounts to identifying $A$ for which the determining matrix has a zero singular value, with the corresponding right singular vector $\bm{\varphi}$ giving the coefficients of a symmetry generator.
+This simplification highlights the link between continuous Lie symmetries and the underlying network structure in the Kuramoto model.
+Reversing Yang's statement~\cite{Yang1980}, one can say that interaction dictates symmetry, a viewpoint in the spirit of the classic work of Golubitsky, Stewart and collaborators~\cite{Golubitsky1999, Golubitsky2002, Golubitsky2023, Makse2025}.

-Using Eq.~\eqref{eq:determining_matrix} and symbolic calculations in basic examples~[Sec~\ref{SIsubsec:proof_thm3}] lead us to infer a family of network motifs admitting Lie symmetries in the Kuramoto model.
-As soon as there is a source oscillator with natural frequency $\omega_{s}$ connecting disjoint subgraphs with vertex sets $\mathcal{W}_1,...,\mathcal{W}_r$ in the network, the Koopman generators of the subgraphs in the rotating frame of the source
+This approach, combined with symbolic calculations in basic examples~[Sec.~\ref{SIsubsec:proof_thm4}], leads us to infer a family of network motifs admitting continuous symmetries in the Kuramoto model.
+Whenever there is a source oscillator $s$ with natural frequency $\omega_{s}$ connecting disjoint subgraphs with vertex sets $\mathcal{W}_1,...,\mathcal{W}_r$ in the network, the Koopman generators of the subgraphs in the rotating frame of $s$,